Tax alert

 Planning opportunities

 The proposed rules can create a tax cost of making large donations after 2023, as shown in the scenarios above.
-However, there are ways you can plan ahead so that you aren’t negatively impacted by the new rules.
+However, there are ways you can plan ahead to minimize the potential impact of the new rules.
 For example:

 • AMT doesn’t apply in the year of death—it may be beneficial to plan to donate through your will